 13.1.9 there is a change in the control of the Supplier which the Company, in its absolute discretion, considers unsuitable.

-13.3 Upon expiry or termination of the Contract, the Contract shall cease and be void save that the provisions of clauses 1, 11.4, 12.6 (to the end of the warranty period), 12.10, this clause 13.3 and clauses 14 to 34 (inclusive) shall survive termination.
+13.3 Upon expiry or termination of the Contract, the Contract shall cease and be void save that the provisions of clauses 1, 11.4, 12.9, this clause 13.3 and clauses 14 to 34 (inclusive) shall survive termination.

 14.1 Upon expiry or termination of the Contract (howsoever caused), the Supplier shall: